-12. The principle policy considerations are the loss of the garaging and an assessment against saved local plan policies HOU13 and HOU18 for the provision of new dwellings.
+14. The principle policy considerations are the loss of the garaging and an assessment against saved local plan policies HOU13 and HOU18 for the provision of new dwellings.
 National policy in PPG13 has recently changed to remove the requirement for councils to limit the number of parking spaces allowed in new residential developments and placing the onus on councils and communities to adopt policies appropriate for their area.
 Currently saved and adopted local plan polices remain in place which set out maximum parking standards for the City.
 There are no planning policies which seek the retention of parking or garaging provision.
 However, it is appropriate on a case by case basis to consider whether the loss of the garaging or parking provision would have other material or detrimental effects on the locality.

-- 13. Of the 27 parking/garage spaces on site 19 spaces are tenanted and 8 are void.
+- 15. Of the 27 parking/garage spaces on site 19 spaces are tenanted and 8 are void.
 It is suggested that alternative parking provision would be offered to existing tenants at Penn Grove.
 The loss of parking could clearly lead to greater demand for on street parking, which is limited.
 However, in this case it is not considered that this would lead to any significant demonstrable harm in planning terms.
-Current local plan parking policies seek to minimise the reliance on the private car and whilst matters of highway safety and congestion are material planning considerations, it is not considered in this case that the proposals would have any significant detrimental impacts in these areas. - 14.
+Current local plan parking policies seek to minimise the reliance on the private car and whilst matters of highway safety and congestion are material planning considerations, it is not considered in this case that the proposals would have any significant detrimental impacts in these areas. - 16.
+Members have previously agreed the principle of redevelopment on this site.
+The scheme proposed now involves a number of minor changes to take account of an on-site constraint to building out this earlier scheme.
 In terms of policies HOU13 and HOU18, the site is a brownfield site within the urban area.
 The site has good links to the City Centre along Aylsham and Drayton Road and the site is within walking distance of local and district centres on Aylsham and Drayton Road respectively.
 The proposals are therefore considered to be acceptable in principle subject to assessment against the criteria in policies HOU13 and HOU18, other development plan policies and material considerations.